Who Is This Credit Card Best For?

 - No foreign transaction fee: If you like to travel a lot this can save you tons of money.
 It's rare that this type of card has no foreign transaction fee.

 Capital One Platinum’s Other Features

 - Lowest advertised price match

 - Travel assistance service

-Capital One is rated third among 11 credit card companies in a 2019 J.D.
-Power customer satisfaction study.
-It scored 807 points out of 1,000, just above the industry average of 806.
+Capital One is rated third among 11 credit card companies in a 2021 J.D.
+Power U.S. Credit Card Satisfaction Study.
+It scored 815 points out of 1,000, just below the industry average of 809.

-The company does offer a couple of features that make your experience better.
-A unique account feature lists all monthly recurring transactions, so you can easily scope out any charges for subscriptions or services you’re no longer using and cancel them.
+The company does offer a couple of features that make your experience better, though.
+A unique account feature lists all monthly recurring transactions, so you can easily scope out any charges for subscriptions or services you're no longer using and cancel them.

 Capital One also offers CreditWise, a tool that, among other things, gives you access to your credit score and monitors your credit report for changes.
 That’s valuable information when you’re trying to build credit.

 CreditWise also scans the “dark web” and lets you know if your Social Security number ends up somewhere it shouldn’t.

 Anyone can sign up for CreditWise without applying for a Capital One card, so even if you decide not to get the card it still may be worth using the tool.